ALib C++ Library

 In short, class Enum is a small wrapper that can be constructed with enumeration elements of arbitrary type.
 Along with the underlying integral value of an enum element, run-time type-information is stored.

-This mechanism allows to have custom methods with arguments that in turn accept arbitrary enumeration elements and that defer actions with these arguments for later type.
+This mechanism allows having custom methods with arguments that in turn accept arbitrary enumeration elements and that defer actions with these arguments for later.